 If you want to purchase CBDMD, we have a great collection of CBDMD products in the Hemp Health store.

 How to tell the difference between CBD isolate and standard Hemp/CBD Oil:

 Three great terms to know are:

 - CBD Isolate: This is just CBD.
 Plain and simple.
 All cannabinoids, THC and terpenes have been removed.
-However, the amount of THC found in other products will not get you high and the cannabinoids and terpenes can be incredibly beneficial to your health.
+However, the amount of THC found in other products will not get you high and the cannabinoids and terpenes.
 We typically do not recommend a CBD isolate.
 It will take a far higher concentration to see results from a CBD isolate.

 - Broad Spectrum Hemp: Broad spectrum CBD is often a great alternative to CBD isolate if you absolutely cannot have any THC in your CBD.
 It contains many of the same properties that full spectrum hemp does, without the THC.